WilliamASumner/Chromium-Experiments/README.md

 After that, using g3log in a project should be as easy as `#include`ing the right files and linking with `-lg3logger`.
 I'm not sure this is the proper way to do things since there was no mention of this in the repo, but it worked for this project.

 ## Explanation of files
+- `Makefile`: A makefile to simplify compiling/running experiments. `make run` will run an experiment, `make run-gui` an experiment with a graphical interface attached to chrome, etc. See additional targets in this file for more configurations.
+- `README.md`: This file.
+- `chrome-experimenter.py`: Uses PyChromeDevTools to time page loads.
+It closely mirrors (but not exactly) mirrors the usage of `run-chrome.sh`.
+- `chrome_includes/v8/`: Includes for datatypes in v8, needed for interposing some v8 functions
 - `chrome_intercept.cc`: Interposing functions, see the [table](https://github.com/WilliamASumner/Chromium-Experiments#interposed-functions) below
-- `chrome_includes/v8`: Includes for datatypes in v8, needed for interposing some v8 functions
-- `experiment`
+- `experiment/`
-    - `cpu_utils`: Utility functions for setting affinity while running experiments
+    - `cpu_utils.*`: Functions for setting affinity during experiments
-    - `experimenter`: Functions for running/stopping experiments and logging
+    - `experimenter.*`: Functions for running/stopping experiments and logging
-    - `interpose.hh`: Credits to ccurtsinger, for interposing \_libc\_start\_min
+    - `interpose.hh`: From [ccurtsinger](https://github.com/ccurtsinger/interpose), for interposing \_libc\_start\_min
+- `misc/`
+    - `example`: Simple interposition example illustrating how interposing works
+    - `ipc-file.txt`: File layout for mmaped IPC (Python + Experiment Framework)
+    - `list-procs.sh`: A script to list "interesting" attributes of running chrome processes.
+This is mainly used for debugging affinity setting and checking how many renderers are actually alive
     - `mapping.sh`: A script for recording memory mappings of loaded libraries
-- `misc`
-    - `example`: Simple interposition example illustrating how interposing works
     - `odroid-port`: Old Odroid scripts that are being ported for this project
-    - `thoughts.txt`: Collection of my thoughts as I've been working on this project
     - `web-performace-syms.txt`: Mangled symbols of potential interest
+    - `wget-script.sh`: Unfinished script to download webpages programmatically
-- `permutate.sh`: Script that generates core-configuration permutations for running experiments over a bunch of trials
+- `permutate.sh`: Generates core-configuration permutations for running experiments over a bunch of trials
-- `process.py`: Python script for parsing/analyzing output logs
+- `plotting/`
+    - `occupany.py`: Plot occupancy over a page load
+    - `processing.py`: Process data logs into an organized numpy array
 - `run-chrome.sh`: Bash script for running `chrome` (or `content\_shell`) with some options that help in debugging
+- `summarize.sh`: Generates the files `summary.log` and `func_latencies.log`.
+The former is a statistical overview of the function latencies and the latter is a cocatenation of all the data logs from a single experiment (this is used to generate a summary).
+- `todo.txt`: A simple todo list for myself

 ### Interposed Functions
 We've tracked down some interesting functions in the main phases of a chrome page load.